festivals-in-thailand

 8. Boon Bang Fai (Rocket Festival)

-The Boon Bang Fai (Rocket Festival) is a lively and colourful event held in May in northeastern Thailand, primarily in the Isan region.
+The Boon Bang Fai (Rocket Festival) - one of the top festivals in Thailand is a lively and colourful event held in May in northeastern Thailand, primarily in the Isan region.
 This festival is famous for its homemade rockets, which are launched to encourage rainfall for the upcoming rice planting season.

 Participants gather to watch the rockets fly and to enjoy traditional music, dancing, and parades.
 The Thailand cultural festivals such as Boon Bang Fai are deeply rooted in local agricultural practices and reflect the community’s connection to nature.